MihailDimitrov1235/OOP_Practicum_SI/1_Week/README.md

 void f(int* a) {
-	(*a)++; // a++ will increment the value at the address where the pointer points at }
+	(*a)++; // a++ will increment the value at the address where the pointer points at a++; //Increments the pointer in the scope, but outside stays the same, because pointer is copy as parameter }

 int main() {